Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: False**

 **Explanation:**
-- Zero-address (stack-based) is not common in modern processors
+- Zero-address (stack-based) is not most common
-- Most modern processors use two-address or three-address formats
+- Most modern processors use 2-address or 3-address formats
-- Zero-address used in some virtual machines (Java VM) but not in hardware
+- Zero-address used in some specialized architectures (JVM, some embedded)
+- General-purpose processors typically use register-based addressing

 ---